ProgrammingHSG/mycv/README.md

 * The logo
 * The Destination link (of the whole item) of each education item
 #### How to add an education item?
-* Dupplicate (copy/paste) an existing education item in HTML, the section will automatically adapt
+* Duplicate (copy/paste) an existing education item in HTML, the section will automatically adapt
 * The same way, you can also delete an item

  ### Skills Section
  ![Preview Skills Section](images/previews/preview_skills.png)
 #### What you can change
-* Icons (the size will be automatically adjusted)
+* Icons (their size will be automatically adjusted)
 * Skill title (max.
 2 lines of text as in template)
 * Skill description (max.
 5 lines of text as in template)
 * The list of languages (also possible to add or remove languages and the section will adapt)